An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Introduction

-where $\textnormal{d}E_{\omega}$ is the spectral measure of $H$ and $\psi_0 := \psi(\tau = 0)$ is the initial data.
-Then, according to Stone's formula, we represent the spectral measure via the resolvents $(H - \omega \mp \textnormal{i} \epsilon)^{-1}$ with $\epsilon > 0$, and express them in terms of the solutions of the radial and angular ODE systems resulting from Chandrasekhar's separation of variables.
-In more detail, employing Chandrasekhar's separation ansatz in \eqref{hamilton} and projecting onto a finite-dimensional, invariant angular eigenspace, the Dirac Hamiltonian becomes a matrix-valued first-order ordinary differential operator in the radial variable.
-The resolvent of this operator can be determined by means of the Green's matrix of the radial ODE system.
-We remark that, since this system cannot be solved analytically without making suitable approximations or by considering asymptotics, in the present work, we use the asymptotic solutions at infinity and at the event and Cauchy horizons for guidance in the implicit construction of the functions required for the computation of the Green's matrix.
-Subsequently, by summing over all angular modes, we obtain the full resolvent in separated form.
-The integral representation of the Dirac propagator is thus given by the formula
+where $\textnormal{d}P_{\omega}$ is the spectral measure of $H$, $\omega$ is the spectral parameter, and $\psi_0 := \psi(\tau = 0, r, \theta, \phi)$ is smooth initial data with compact support.
+We compute the spectral measure of the Dirac Hamiltonian employing Stone's formula \cite{ReedSimon}, which yields an explicit expression in terms of the resolvent of the Hamiltonian $\textnormal{Res}(H) := (H - \omega_{\textnormal{c}})^{-1}$, for which $\omega_{\textnormal{c}} \in \mathbb{C}\backslash \mathbb{R}$.
+Furthermore, we determine the resolvent applying quantities obtained in the analysis of the systems of radial and angular ordinary differential equations (ODEs) that arise in Chandrasekhar's separation of variables, that is, after factoring out the azimuthal angle modes, we project the Dirac Hamiltonian onto a finite-dimensional, invariant spectral eigenspace of the angular operator, which leaves us with a matrix-valued first-order ordinary differential operator in the radial variable.
+The resolvent of this operator can be calculated by means of the Green's matrix of the radial ODE system.
+For this purpose, we derive generalized Jost-type equations \cite{ReedSimon3} for this system and study specific aspects of their solutions, namely the existence, uniqueness, and boundedness.
+We moreover use the asymptotic radial solutions at infinity, the event horizon, and the Cauchy horizon for guidance in the implicit construction of the fundamental solutions of the radial ODE system required for the computation of the corresponding Green's matrix.
+Eventually, by summing over all azimuthal angle modes, we obtain the full resolvent of the Dirac Hamiltonian in separated form.
+The resulting horizon-penetrating generalization of the integral spectral representation of the Dirac propagator describes the complete dynamics of massive Dirac particles outside and across the event horizon of the non-extreme Kerr geometry, up to the Cauchy horizon.\\[0.5ex]

-in which $k$ labels the azimuthal modes (for the explicit forms of the resolvents see Theorem~\ref{Prop}).
+\textbf{Main Theorem.} \textit{The massive Dirac propagator in the non-extreme Kerr geometry in horizon-penetrating advanced Eddington--Finkelstein-type coordinates can be expressed via the integral spectral representation